vrcooper/maps/README.md

 # README

-# This is a work in progress
+This is a work in progress which will test geocoder and gmaps4rails integration into my map app.

 * Ruby version: 2.4.2

-# Test push